VctorMoraes/MoisesMusicPlayer/README.md

 * Hilt for dependency injection.
 * Retrofit and OkHttp for APIs consumption.
 * Media3 ExoPlayer and MediaSession as Media Player.
+* Kotlin Flow for data transfer.

 ### Project Organization
 Multi Module project separated into 3 main layers: `:feature`, `:domain` and `:data`.
-There is also a `:core` module for common classes used accross multiple submodules.\
+There is also a `:core` module for common classes used accross multiple submodules.

 ### Architcture diagram:
 ![layer_arch](https://github.com/user-attachments/assets/22504bc1-8e9d-42c4-b6be-5a1a20a13d43)